-The most important thing to do if you suspect a corneal abrasion is to see an eye doctor as soon as possible.
-Immediate treatment can help reduce the chance that you’ll make the condition worse.
-Do not try to remove objects from your eyeball or any large objects that make closing your eye difficult.
-Also, do not rub your eye or touch your eyeball with anything, as it can aggravate your condition.
-You can rinse your eye with clean water or a saline solution.
-Blinking several times in a row and pulling your upper eyelid over your lower eyelid may help as well.
+If you think you might have a corneal abrasion, see your eye doctor as soon as possible.
+Don’t try to remove an object from your eye, and don’t rub or touch your eyes.
+Instead, rinse your eye with clean water or saline.
+Blinking several times in a row and pulling your upper eyelid over your lower eyelid may also help.

 Your doctor will discuss treatment options with you.
 They may include antibiotic eyedrops and ointments, medicated eyedrops to help ease the pain or prescription painkillers.
 You may need to wear a patch over your eye while it heals.